Washington State L&I Claims

 L&I has a range of benefits at its disposal designed to help employees return to work.
-However, L&I does not pay for healthcare for any other medical conditions unrelated to the workplace injury, medical care not covered by workers’ compensation, or treatment from providers who are not part of L&I’s provider network (other than the initial emergency room visits).
+However, they do not pay for healthcare for any other medical conditions unrelated to the workplace injury, medical care not covered by workers’ compensation, or treatment from providers who are not part of L&I’s provider network (other than the initial emergency room visits).

 Medical costs that are directly related to the injury or illness will be paid as long as the healthcare providers are in the L&I provider network.
 Certain prescription medications are also covered.

 Also called “time loss compensation,” wage replacement typically pays between 60-75% of the workers’ earnings prior to the injury or illness up to a maximum cap.
 In order to ensure consistent time loss compensation payments, which are usually made twice per month, your doctor needs to provide regular certification of your health condition.